ranpanguchicago/data_science_portfolio/README.md

 - ## Database Design
     - [Sakila Database](https://github.com/ranpanguchicago/sakila_database): Constructed a snowflake dimemsional data model using sakila database schema which can be found at mysql website.

+- ## Other
+    - [TCP Server and Client](https://github.com/ranpanguchicago/tcp_server_and_client): Created a TCP server using the library socketserver and threaded TCP clients.

 If you want to talk with me about the portfolio, collaboration, or work opportunities, feel free to contact me on:
     - [LinkedIn](https://www.linkedin.com/in/pang)